 When Is a Child Support Obligation Terminated under the NJ Child Support Emancipation Laws?

--A court order specifies another age for terminating child support but not beyond the child’s 23rd birthday;
+- A court order specifies another age for terminating child support enforcement but not beyond the child’s 23rd birthday;

--Before the child reaches age 19, a parent submits a written request seeking to continue child support beyond the child’s 19th birthday; and
+- Before the child reaches age 19, a parent submits a written request seeking to continue child support monitoring through probation beyond the child’s 19th birthday; and

 Which Child Support Orders Are Subject to Termination at Age 19 under the NJ Child Support Emancipation Laws?

-All New Jersey child support obligations, regardless of when they were ordered, are subject to termination when the child reaches age 19, even if the order was entered before the new statute came into effect.
+All New Jersey child support obligations, regardless of when they were ordered, are subject to probation terminating the account when the child reaches age 19, even if the order was entered before the new statute came into effect.
+Again, the statute concerns termination of the obligation through the probation department, not whether the child is emancipated.
+Even if probation closes the account, the parties’ settlement agreement or prior Court Orders that dictate the terms of child support remain in effect, and a party may still have to pay.
 Only child support orders from another state’s court but enforced in New Jersey are not subject to the new law.

 How Is Child Support Terminated under the NJ Child Support Emancipation Laws?

 For all child support obligations administered by the Probation Division, the Division will provide a notice to both parents 180 days before the child’s 19th birthday.
-The notice will indicate that the child support obligation will terminate upon the child reaching age 19 and will explain how a parent may request the continuation of the obligation up to age 23.
+The notice will indicate that the child support obligation will terminate upon the child reaching age 19 and will explain how a parent may request the probation department to continue monitoring the obligation up to age 23.

 If the Division receives no response, a second notice with the same information will be sent to both parents 90 days before the child turns age 19.
-If neither parent requests an extension of the child support obligation before the child turns age 19, the obligation will automatically terminate on the child’s 19th birthday.
+If neither parent requests an extension of the child support obligation before the child turns age 19, the probation account will close and the obligation (through probation’s eyes) will automatically terminate on the child’s 19th birthday.